Sloe gin is one of many fruity gins that have started becoming popular again thanks to the gin revival we’ve seen in the last few years.

 Sloe berries are in season starting from around October or November, depending on how good a summer it’s been.
 If it’s an especially wet summer, they ripen by around mid-late September.
 Unfortunately (or fortunately!), it’s been a dry, hot summer this year, for a change!

 Do a google search and you’re bound to come up with a few online suppliers, certainly if you are in the UK.
-I get mine from these guys, but I do remember that there are many Ebay stores selling them too.
+There are a few farms selling them on Ebay.

 You can buy fresh, dried and frozen sloe berries.
 I’m not sure I’d recommend the dried ones, as drying a vegetable and fruit, while concentrating the flavour, does change it a little.
 Think about dried chillies, raisins and all those other dried fruit that are sold everywhere.
 If you’ve eaten one, you’ll know what I mean.